apache/spark/docs/sql-error-conditions.md

 Found the unbound parameter: `<name>`.
 Please, fix `args` and provide a mapping of the parameter to either a SQL literal or collection constructor functions such as `map()`, `array()`, `struct()`.

+### UNCLASSIFIED

+SQLSTATE: none assigned

+An unexpected error occurred, and no specific error classification is available.
+Refer to the stack trace for more details on the error.

 ### UNCLOSED_BRACKETED_COMMENT

 [SQLSTATE: 42601](sql-error-conditions-sqlstates.html#class-42-syntax-error-or-access-rule-violation)